 The HDF5 library automatically stores checksums for the sections of the structured chunk that contain data required to interpret the data stored in other sections.
 For example, for the sparse chunk the HDF5 library will always store the checksum for the encoded selection section (Section 0) since its corruption will cause loss of the defined elements’ coordinates making impossible for the HDF5 library to read data elements into their locations in the sparse dataset.
 If sparse chunk contains variable-length data, then the HDF5 library will also store checksum for Section 1 containing fixed-size data required to find variable-length data in Section 2.
 If sparse chunk contains data of fixed-type datatype, then is will be stored in Section 1 of sparse chunk and Fletcher32 filter can be added to detect corruption of sparse dataset data elements.

-C Code Examples
+C Code Examples (This section will be updated when we settle on APIs, EIP 10/23/24)

 Example 1 Setting sparse storage and compression